 Health Service Prescription Refill Procedure

-As a courtesy, four local pharmacies deliver to St. Olaf College.
+As a courtesy, four local pharmacies deliver to St. Olaf Health Service.
 In addition, students may choose to transfer prescriptions to other local pharmacies who do not deliver and are responsible for their own transportation.
 Students who miss a delivery may choose to wait for the next scheduled delivery or pick up medications from the pharmacy.
 Walgreens pharmacy is within walking distance to St. Olaf.
 On occasion, delivery service will be disrupted when Health Service is closed.
 Students will be notified when service is resumed.

 - Student will arrange for transfer of current prescription to pharmacy of choice.
 This usually means calling the current pharmacy at home, giving the name and telephone number of the new pharmacy in Northfield, and requesting the transfer of prescription.